Bulkeley Hall

 Bulkeley Hall is a country house to the southwest of the village of Bulkeley, Cheshire, England.
 It dates from the middle of the 18th century, and was built for Thomas Bulkeley.
-The house is constructed in brick with a slate roof.
+The house is constructed in a Flemish bond brick with a slate roof, and features stone quoins, sash windows, stone sills and lintels with central pediments.
 Its architectural style is Georgian.
 The entrance front has three storeys, and is in seven bays.
 A service wing at right-angles gives it an L-shaped plan.
 The interior contains 18th-century plasterwork and joinery.
+The hall is situated on grounds that cover over 100 acres, and includes a lake, woodland, and formal gardens.
 The house is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

 Thomas Bulkeley (1706-1802) built Bulkeley Hall in about 1750.
 He was a member of the Bulkeley family which had owned land in this area for centuries.
 He was the son of Robert Bulkeley (1686-1735) and Martha Lloyd (1687-1763).
 In 1731 he married Mary Whitfield who was from Chester.
 The couple had two children.
 A son who died in 1787 and a daughter.
-When Thomas died in 1802 he had a large fortune but as he had no male livivng heirs he left his estate to his nephew Thomas Orton.
+When Thomas died in 1802 he had a large fortune but as he had no male living heirs he left his estate to his nephew Thomas Orton.

 Thomas Orton (1747-1822) was the son of Thomas Orton and Martha Bulkeley, Thomas Bulkeley’s sister.
 In 1787 he married Betty Sandbach (1764-1827) who was the daughter of William Sandbach of Tarporley.
 The couple had two sons and five daughters.
 The Orton family mainly lived in Bank House in Tattenhall.
 When Thomas died in 1822 he left all of his estate in Trust mainly for the benefit of his two sons Robert Bulkeley Orton (1790-1866) and Thomas Orton (1802-1855).
 Both were unmarried and had no heirs so when Robert died in 1866 all of the property was sold.
 It was bought by Robert Barbour of Bolesworth Castle.

 Rental notice for Bulkeley Hall in 1867.

 Robert Barbour (1797-1885) was a wealthy merchant from Manchester.
 He was born in Scotland but moved to Manchester at the age of 18 to work in a textile company.
 He later owned the firm with his brother and called it Robert Barbour and Brother.
 He was also a founder of the Manchester and Liverpool District Bank.
 In 1856 he bought the 2300 acre estate of Bolesworth Castle and in 1866 when the Orton family estate was for sale.
 He not only bought Bulkeley Hall but a large number of the other Orton properties.